fahamutech/bfast-database/README.md

 Also we write an application on top of a database inorder to sanitize or validate data.
 We try to save and apply some validation to data to check if they pass some certain criteria and if a user is authorized to perform that activity.

-The tool must account for those issues:
+This tool account for those issues with improvements:

 1. Single point to access data and if possible a single endpoint
 2. Permissions and Authorization issues to check if agent permitted to perform that action
 3. Power to embedded multiple CRUD operation in single request
 4. Performing transactions
+5. Work with unstructured data like files(e.g images)

 Since it uses a single point for entry point we need an expressive rule to explain CRUD operation.
 Expressive rule will be transferred as JSON from client to server and server will respond with the respective JSON